localsite/localsite-delete/info/data/datacommons.md

 	npm audit fix --force

+Note: The dashboar.yaml file contains handlers for a build folder.
+How do we execute it?
+The .eslintignore file also omits build/
 <!--
 Build the app - this will created the index.js file

 	npm run build
 -->

+To prevent initial error:

 In package.json and package-lock.json, change eslint from existing to: